UCL-ARC/fortran-tooling/README.md

 ./build/fortran-tooling-mesh-generator <box_size> <edge_size>
 ```

-If you have built using FPM, you can run the mesh generator via FPM
+If you have built using FPM, you can also run the mesh generator via FPM
 ```sh
 fpm run mesh_generator -- <box_size> <edge_size>
 ```

 ### Poisson solver
-If you have built using CMake, you can run the poisson solver by directly calling the executable
+If you have built using CMake, you can also run the poisson solver by directly calling the executable
 ```sh
 ./build/fortran-tooling-poisson <path_to_mesh_file>
 ```